Sydney New South Wales, Australia Travel Guide

 Various cooking schools in Sydney have lessons focusing on Australian, Asian, or other cuisines.

-Guided walking food tours focusing on Surry Hills or Darlinghurst’the food environment are available.
+Guided walking food tours focusing on Surry Hills or Darlinghurst’s food scene are available.

-A gastronomic tour has a fun way to taste different foods and learn about the area’s culinary history.
+A food tour has a fun way to taste different dishes and learn about the area’s culinary history.

 Guides share local knowledge and stories.

-Culinary experiences lead you to hidden eateries and one-of-a-kind local spots.
+Culinary experiences lead you to secluded eateries and characteristic local spots.

 This adds depth to your travel experience.